If you need a more accessible version of this website, click this button on the right. Switch to Accessible Site

 Flat feet, or pes planus, is a condition where the arches of the feet collapse, causing the entire sole to make contact with the ground.
 While some individuals with flat feet experience no symptoms, others may face a range of issues.
 Included are foot pain, overpronation, and discomfort in the ankles, knees, hips, and lower back due to improper alignment and weight distribution.
 Flat feet can lead to fatigue and difficulty in standing or walking for extended periods.
 To manage flat feet, wearing supportive shoes with strong arch support and cushioning is essential.
 Custom orthotics can provide personalized support, alleviating pressure and improving alignment.
 Regular stretching and strengthening exercises for the feet and calves can enhance flexibility and stability.
 If you have painful flat feet and discomfort persists, it is suggested that you consult a podiatrist.

 Flatfoot is a condition many people suffer from.
-If you have flat feet, contact Dr. Randy Garr from Utah.
+If you have flat feet, contact Dr. Randy Garr from Bigfoot Podiatry.
 Our doctor will treat your foot and ankle needs.

 What Are Flat Feet?